jmeppley/veime_workflows/README.md

 Most rules are configured to capture all output to rule-specific log files.
 The first thing to do is to look at the log file.
 In the case above:

     $ cat test/run/tree_VOG00035/VOG00035.aln.log

     	Error: Sequence file test/run/tree_VOG00035/VOG00035.faa is empty or misformatted

 In this case, there were no genes found with VOG00035.

+### Medaka errors

+If you get an error in the medaka rule, and the log looks something like this:

+    Illegal instruction: 4  medaka tools list_models

+Then there is a mismatch between the binary and your CPU.
+There are two things to try here.

+First, use conda and pip to recompile the binary locally.
+Snakemake can do this for you with the --use-conda flag:

+    snakemake -j 8 -s paper/Snakefile.veimes --use-conda

+If that doesn't work, you can simply skip the medaka step.
+The racon polishing is usually good enough on its own.
+To skip medaka set the use_medaka variable to False:

+   snakemake -j 8 -s paper/Snakefile.veimes --config use_medaka=False

 ### Snakefile.iqtree: empty faa file
 If you encounter the error above, where the faa file for tree bulding is empty, check that the VOG is in your annotation table: